-Next, note that all applicants to graduate engineering programs are automatically considered for funding, scholarships, and assistantships.
+Note that applicants to graduate engineering programs who apply by the appropriate deadline are automatically considered for funding, scholarships, and assistantships.
 No separate application is required.
 If funding is to be awarded to any applicant, the applicant will be notified, usually sometime after official acceptance.
-Also note that the funding award process is highly competitive where most assistantships and fellowships are awarded to PhD applicants or to MS level applicants who have a strong background or interest in research.
-For strongest consideration for funding, apply by on or before January 15 for Fall entry.
-Note that Spring applicants are also considered for funding.
+Also note that the funding award process is highly competitive in general.
+In addition, most assistantships and fellowships are awarded to PhD applicants or to MS level applicants who have a strong background or interest in research.

 Graduate Co-op Program